The data infrastructure industry is facing a number of challenges in today’s digital world.

 According to some estimates, the number of internet users worldwide has more than doubled since 2010, while internet traffic has increased some 20-fold.
 Furthermore, as technologies emerge that are predicted to be the foundation of future digital economies, such as streaming, cloud gaming, blockchain, machine learning and virtual reality, demand for digital services will rise not only in volume, but also sophistication and distribution.

 Increasingly, the deployment of edge computing, bringing compute power closer to where it is required and where data is generated, will see demand for smaller, quieter, remotely managed infrastructure.
-This one area alone is expected to grow at a compound annual growth rate (CAGR) of 16% to 2026 to a market of more than $11 billion, according to GlobalData, a research, consulting and events business.
+This one area alone is expected to grow at a compound annual growth rate (CAGR) of 16% to 2026 to a market of more than $11 billion, according to GlobalData.

 This level of development brings significant challenges for energy consumption, efficiency, and architecture.
 The IEA already estimates that data centres and data transmission networks are responsible for nearly 1% of energy-related greenhouse gas (GHG) emissions.
 While it acknowledges that since 2010, emissions have grown modestly despite rapidly growing demand, thanks to energy efficiency improvements, renewable energy purchases by information and communications technology (ICT) companies, and broader decarbonisation of electricity grids, it also warns that to align with the net zero by 2050 target, emissions must halve by 2030.

-All changes will impact upon cooling infrastructure and cost
+All changes will impact on cooling infrastructure and cost

 In this scenario of increasing demand, higher densities, larger deployments, and greater individual energy demand, cooling capacity must be ramped up too.